ausward/ausward/README.md

 # Hello, I'm Austin Ward

 ## About Me
-I am a student at Idaho State University, pursuing a degree in Software Engineering.
+I am recent B.S. in SE grad from Idaho State University.
 I am passionate about coding, problem-solving, and continuously learning new technologies.

 ## Education
 I am currently majoring in Software Engineering at Idaho State University.
 Some of my favorite courses include: